impredicative/gec/README.md

 On each device:
 1. Run `gec set owner <owner>` once for all future repos.
 1. Run `ssh-keygen -f ~/.ssh/id_gec` once to create a new SSH key.
-Use and save a passphrase for this key to minimize the risk of any unauthorized push.
+Use and securely save a passphrase for this key to minimize the risk of any unauthorized push.
 1. Add the `~/.ssh/id_gec.pub` file for the key created above into the `<owner>` account in both GitHub and GitLab.
 1. Create or prepend to `~/.ssh/config` the contents:
     ```shell script